SuperMB/IciiDemos/Information/What's Supported/README.md

 # Supported Boards
 Currently, we support the following development boards.
-SImilaryly, this list will grow.
+Similarly, this list will grow.
 If you have a development board you would like us to support, please contact us at icii.io.
 - Digilent Nexys Video
 - Digilent Arty S7